 “Every year we lost someone at home,” says Odong.
 Some died of sickness, others were killed.
-And since the custom was to bury your dead on your own land, Odong’s backyard had multiple graves.
+And since the custom was to bury your dead on your land, Odong’s backyard had multiple graves.
 “We almost ran out of space to bury people.”

 Bullets and Church

 Into this desperate situation, mission groups and evangelists brought a message of hope and life.
-Odong had grown up knowing about God but lacking a personal relationship with Him.
+Odong had grown up knowing about God but lacked a personal relationship with Him.
 In 2005, he found hope in the Lord Jesus.

 “I did not come to salvation because I wanted to go to heaven,” he says.
 “I came because I wanted Him to change the circumstances that we were in.”

 Desperate for the conflict to end, he and others joined together in prayer and worship.
 They clung to 2 Chronicles 7:14: “If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land.”
-It offered a way to freedom, even as soldiers regularly quieted church services so that they could listen for bullets whizzing past trees or asked people to leave because the rebels were close.
+It offered a way to freedom, even as soldiers regularly quieted church services so that they could listen for bullets whizzing past trees or ask people to leave because the rebels were near.

-“Things did not change immediately, but it gave me hope, it gave me belonging, it gave me reason to live, something to look forward to.
+“Things did not change immediately, but it gave me hope, it gave me belonging, it gave me a reason to live, something to look forward to.
 He is, like they say, a good, good Father,” says Odong.